meilisearch/integration-guides/guides/integration-release.md

 The situation is as follows: `meilisearch-js@v0.2.0` is released on GitHub, the tag `v0.2.0` is created, but it is not published on [npm](https://www.npmjs.com/) which is still at `v0.1.0`.

-I delete the release and the tag on GitHub.
+To solve the situation, I delete the release and the tag on GitHub.
 I merge the PR with the right version in `package.json`.
 I go back to the release screen, and I release the newly created release draft.